Ascher History, Family Crest & Coats of Arms

 - William Ascher (b.
 1947), American professor of public policy

-- Richard A. Ascher, American Democrat politician, Delegate to Democratic National Convention from California, 2008
+- Richard A. Ascher, American Democratic Party politician, Delegate to Democratic National Convention from California, 2008

-- John B. Ascher, American Democrat politician, Candidate in primary for Mayor of Baltimore, Maryland, 1991
+- John B. Ascher, American Democratic Party politician, Candidate in primary for Mayor of Baltimore, Maryland, 1991

-- John A. Ascher, American Democrat politician, Physician; Member of Nevada State Legislature; Candidate for U.S. Representative from Illinois 13th District, 1926, 1930; Mayor of Freeport, Illinois
+- John A. Ascher, American Democratic Party politician, Physician; Member of Nevada State Legislature; Candidate for U.S. Representative from Illinois 13th District, 1926, 1930; Mayor of Freeport, Illinois

 - Joseph Ascher, Dutch composer and court pianist to Eugénie de Montijo

 - Ascher H. Shapiro (1916-2004), American MIT professor and expert in fluid dynamics

 - Paul Ascher (1899-1941), German Fregattenkapitän who served aboard the German Battleship Bismarck during World War II when it was sunk heading to France; he died in the sinking

 Related Stories +